Challenge level: 3 out of 5

 Once you have registered, we will send you a realistic training plan to help you get fit for the challenge.
 The programme builds up gradually as the event gets closer.

-Qe'll have two qualified doctors accompanying the group from the get-go and at all times throughout the challenge, for groups of over ten participants, along with a team of experienced challenge guides and porters.
+We'll have at least one UK doctor with expedition medicine training accompanying the group from the get-go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.